DJRHails/Topics-AI-Radiology/README.md

-# Using Aritifical Intelligence and MRIs to diagnose and analyse Brain Tumours
+# Using Artificial Intelligence and MRIs to diagnose and analyse Brain Tumours

 Topics website for Imperial 1st Year